Baking up bread with benefits — like fiber, protein, and zero net carbs.

 Say hello to Hero Bread, makers of fluffy, flavorful baked goods — including bread, buns, and tortillas.

-Whether you’re dialing in your nutrition or simply making smarter food choices without sacrificing taste, your hero has arrived.
+Whether you’re dialing in your nutrition or making smarter food choices without sacrificing taste, your hero has arrived.

 📰 News & Notes